Rails-Designer/perron-site/app/content/resources/new.md

 ---
 type: snippet
-name: Start a new Perron-powered site
+title: Start a new Perron-powered site
 description: Configure a Rails application to use with Perron.
 command: rails new my-new-site --minimal -T -O -m https://perron.railsdesigner.com/resources/new/template.rb
 ---